Dinesh830930/Customer_Churn_Prediction/README.md

-# 📊 Telecom Customer Churn Analysis | Power BI, MySQL
+# 📊 Telecom_Customer_Churn_Analysis

 ## 📘 Project Overview
 This project analyzes customer churn behavior for a telecom company using Power BI and MySQL.
 The goal is to uncover key patterns behind customer attrition and generate actionable insights to help the business reduce churn and improve customer retention.

 ---